Ethan Ross (footballer, born 2001): Aberdeen

 Ross joined Aberdeen when he was 10 years old, and was the captain of their Under-18 side.
 He made his first team debut for Aberdeen on 29 January 2019, coming off the bench at Stenhousemuir in a Scottish Cup replay.
 On 9 March 2019, he made his league debut, again coming off the bench in an away match against Celtic.
 He signed a new two-year contract in May 2019.

 Ross joined Dunfermline Athletic on loan in January 2020.

+Raith Rovers

 In October 2020, Ross signed for Raith Rovers on loan.
 He was recalled by Aberdeen in January 2021.
 Ross was offered a new contract by Aberdeen, but he decided to leave the club at the end of the 2020/21 season.

 On 14 October 2021, Ross signed for Raith Rovers on a permanent deal.
 Having failed to sign a contract at Southampton and agreeing a compensation fee with former club Aberdeen, he became an "immediate impact" at Raith scoring three goals in his first six matches.

+Falkirk

+In 2023, he joined Falkirk on a season-long loan deal, won Scottish League One and then signed on a permanent deal in June 2024.